talhajjaj/read01.md/read09a.md

 name; the name attribute is sent to the server with the value of the option the user selects. the value ; the value attribute indicates the value that is sent to the server for the selected option.
+- how to creat Checkbox?
+by writing the input type = checkbox then name it ,and value .

 >HTML5 introduces new form elements which make it easier for visitors to fill in forms.